travis-ci/docs-travis-ci-com/blog/_posts/2012-09-24-post-mortem-pull-requests-unavailability.md

 circumstances that hit at the most unexpected time, as they always do.
-An increased delay of processing on an internal part of the GitHub API brought up timeout issues that in turn brought things to a halt because we only process one build process at a time.
+An increased delay of processing on an internal part of the GitHub API brought up timeout issues that in turn brought things to a halt because we only process one build process at a time, a cascading failure throughout the Travis system, if you will.

 No matter how you look at it, this was bound to happen eventually, and we're very sorry that it did, and that we didn't notice the dangers in this part of